 Additionally, Anne is one half of the Lang/Rainwater Project, a duo partnership established over 15 years ago while both members were studying at Manhattan School of Music’s groundbreaking Contemporary Performance Program.
 The Lang/Rainwater Project’s mission is to expand the trombone-piano repertoire by working with under-represented groups and distinct voices of contemporary music.

 While both trombonist William Lang and pianist Anne Rainwater specialize in contemporary music, they also perform a wide range of classical literature, from Bach and Schumann to young composers such as Alex Temple and Quinn Mason.
 They maintain an active commissioning portfolio dedicated to championing traditionally underrepresented composers, in addition to performing canonical trombone and piano works and transcriptions of classics.
-The Lang/Rainwater Project has performed across the United States, from tours of the South to performances on both coasts to residencies in the Northeast, including a 4-university residency and commissioning project in the Philadelphia area in the spring of 2023.
+The Lang/Rainwater Project has performed across the United States, from tours of the South on Tulane University’s nienteForte series and Georgia’s Tuesdays’ Music Live series, to performances in the San Francisco Bay Area at San Francisco State and UC Berkeley.
+They also participated in a 4-university residency and commissioning project in the Philadelphia area in the spring of 2023.
 In June of 2024, they performed together at Roulette in Brooklyn, New York, as part of composer Scott Wollschleger’s album release concert, playing Between Breath, a piece commissioned and premiered by them.